Skip Navigation

 • Number of healthcare systems and payers that demonstrate improved maternal health outcomes, patient satisfaction, and cost savings through the widespread adoption and use of the guideline adherence protocol, toolkit, or note template for comprehensive postpartum visits.
 (Measures the healthcare value and return on investment of the strategy)

 • Number of healthcare providers and leaders who become champions, educators, and influencers in promoting and modeling the use of the guideline adherence protocol, toolkit, or note template for comprehensive postpartum visits.
-(Assesses the professional development and advocacy outcomes of the strategy)
+(Assesses the professional development and support outcomes of the strategy)

 Quadrant 4: